arkency/posts/posts/2015-04-23-bring-commonjs-to-your-asset-pipeline.md

     var React = require('react');
     React.render(React.DOM.h1(null, 'Hello world!'), document.body);

+BTW, in our [Rails meets React](http://blog.arkency.com/rails-react/) book, we're also using asset pipeline to use React components in Rails.

 Using `browserify-rails` does not force you to use only CommonJS-compatible libraries.
 You can still use `//= require` directive to load arbitrary JavaScript assets.

 # Configuration options